Philippe Gilbert to miss selection for Tour de France 2019, says report - Cycling Weekly

 The 36-year-old, winner of Paris-Roubaix in April, will reportedly be a reserve rider for the Belgian team which will focus around Elia Viviani for the sprints and Julian Alaphilippe for mountain stages and his defence of the polka-dot jersey.
 They have yet to formally confirm their Tour line-up.

-Gilbert, who has ridden five Tours in his career, is out of contract with the team at the end of 2019 having joined them from BMC Racing in 2017.
+Gilbert, who has ridden nine Tours in his career, is out of contract with the team at the end of 2019 having joined them from BMC Racing in 2017.

 >>> Tour de France 2019 start list: Provisional team squads containing Thomas, Cavendish, Nibali, and Sagan